angular-experts-io/modern-angular-workshop/exercise-form/README.md

 In this exercise, we're going to explore how to define and display Angular forms using reactive forms approach

-- How to implement form using Angular Reactive Forms
+- How to implement form using Angular Signals forms
 - How to implement nested from controls, form groups and form arrays
 - How to react to form value changes (eg list of options or dependent fields)